redsh4de/monero-site/src/content/moneropedia/en/bootstrap-node.md

 ---
-summary: 'A node to which a daemon connects to give immediate usability to wallets while syncing'
+summary: "A node to which a daemon connects to give immediate usability to wallets while syncing"
 title: Bootstrap Node
 terms: ["bootstrap-node", "bootstrap-nodes"]
 ---